 The Doctoral degree in Environmental Science is a research degree that requires successful completion of an innovative dissertation project.
 A five- to six-faculty member Doctoral Committee will help the student select courses for a degree plan.
 Students entering the Ph.D. program without a MS degree are required to take a minimum of 72 hours of graduate-level course work, while students entering the Ph.D. program with an MS degree are required to take a minimum of 42 additional hours.
-The Ph.D. degree requires the entire Foundation Core (5 hours), 12 credit hours from at least 3 of the distribution groups, 7 organized elective courses (incoming w/o Master's) or 4 organized elective courses (students w/ previous Master's in related field, such as biology, chemistry, or environmental science), as well as 12 hours of dissertation research.
+The Ph.D. degree requires the entire Foundation Core (4 hours), 12 credit hours from at least 3 of the distribution groups, 7 organized elective courses (incoming w/o Master's) or 4 organized elective courses (students w/ previous Master's in related field, such as biology, chemistry, or environmental science), as well as 12 hours of dissertation research.
 Organized electives do not include special problems credit hours or research credit hours, and may be selected from the core groups as electives or from non-core options as agreed upon by the student's advising committee.
-Here is a flow chart/diagram.
+Here is a flow chart/diagram that illustrates the requirements.
 See the Environmental Sciences Curriculum page for further information.

-> For further information concerning the PhD application process, please visit here.
+For further information concerning the PhD application process, please visit here.

 The core and distribution requirements are describe under environmental science curriculum.
 The remaining hours in the curriculum can come from one of the cores or from diverse perspectives across non-core electives at the direction of the student's graduate advising committee in addition to thesis/dissertation research hours.

 Students may elect to specialize in one of five areas of concentration, such that the identified concentration is listed on their transcript when she/he graduates.
 The five concentrations are Ecology and Conservation Biology, Geoscience, Human Ecology, Toxicology, and Science Education Research.
 Please select the hyperlink to find more information about the requirements of each concentration.